nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 at least **one of the given keywords,** while the FindAll feature only finds for entries that meet **all the given keywords.**

+Given below is an example usage scenario:

+The user wants to find for good food places within NUS that are within their budget, from a specific food category.

+Step 1: User enters the command `findall 5/5 $0-10 western`.

+Step 2: The food diary displays all entries that have a rating of 5/5, a price range that contains food options
+$10 or below, and that have western food available.

+Step 3: User is considering whether to visit the food place in the first entry, and uses the view command `view 1` to look through that particular food entry to see past reviews.

+Step 4: User decides to visit that particular food place.

 The following sequence diagram shows how the FindAll feature works:
 ![FindAll Sequence Diagram](images/FindAllSequenceDiagram.png)